-Thousands of medical research studies happen every year in the U.S. and around the world. inewsource reporters Brad Racino and Jill Castellano have spent months investigating one human research study at the San Diego VA.
+Millions of people participate in medical research studies every year in the U.S. and around the world. inewsource reporters Brad Racino and Jill Castellano are investigating the bad actors and shortcomings among the system that's meant to protect them.

 Stay up to date on the latest stories.